Ceiling Fan Direction Summer and Winter

 We all know that ceiling fans are helpful in the hot summer months at creating a breeze, but did you know that they can also be used in the winter months to help circulate warm air?

-The secret to effective fan use either time of the year is the fan direction, or spin direction.
+The secret to effective fan use year is the fan direction, or spin direction.
 Just by circulating the air in a room, a ceiling fan can help make a room either feel cooler or stay warmer, depending on which way it is set to spin.

 Note that not all fans feature reversible direction motors, so make sure the fan you are considering purchasing has this feature.